markbert/getting-and-cleaning-data/README.md

 Getting and Cleaning Data

-This is a repository for any and all code written for the Getting and Cleaning Data Coursera course through the Johns Hopkins University.
+This is a repository for Getting and Cleaning Data Coursera course through the Johns Hopkins University.

 Course Project